weknowinc/react-bubble-chart-d3/README.md

 }
 ```

-The **font** prop receive a configuration object to set the font-family, font-size, font-weight and color of the text:
+The **legendFont** and **valueFont** prop receive a configuration object to set the font-family, font-size, font-weight and color of the text:
 ```javascript
 // If you don't set this prop the default configuration will be this object.
 {